Xailran/SLCB_Fight/README.txt

 #     Versions      #
 #####################

+1.2.2 - Changed when cooldown starts
+1.2.1 - Mixer-specific and general bug fixes
 1.2.0 - Added $addweapon() parameter.
 1.1.1 - Fixed script to properly work for Mixer and YT.
 Also fixed bug with using the "accept" settings 1.1.0 - Added UI options for viewers to select amount of points to fight for, and option for users to "accept" a fight before it actually happens.
 (Funded by twitch.tv/GodOfRanch)